Ion-Specific Anomalous Water Diffusion in Aqueous Electrolytes: A Machine-Learned Many-Body Force Field Study with MACE: Appendix

-For the ionic solutions case the validation is performed for a system with 125 water molecules and 8 ionic pairs at 1 bar pressure.
+To overcome the limitations observed in the M1 model, we performed an additional training phase using multi-head replay fine-tuning procedure. \cite{batatia2025foundationmodelatomisticmaterials} This procedure showed promising results \cite{batatia2025foundationmodelatomisticmaterials} in achieving a good accuracy for the systems we are studying while keeping the stability of the foundation model.
+We augmented our training set with 10,000 configurations sampled from the MACE-MPA-0~\cite{batatia2025foundationmodelatomisticmaterials} foundation model dataset, each one of those configurations contains at least one of the chemical elements present in our target dataset (H, O, Na, Cl, Cs, I).
+The fine-tuning was conducted for 30 epochs (as suggested by the MACE documentation \cite{mace_multihead_finetuning}), we reserved 10\% of our original data for validation and we maintained the identical hyperparameters used for the initial training of M1.
+The scatter plots of energies and forces on the validation set are reported in Fig.~\ref{fig:45_degress_plot}.
+For the ionic solutions case the validation is performed for a system with 125 water molecules and 8 ionic pairs at fixed density.
 In Fig.~\ref{fig:RDF_comparison_DFT_ML_ionic} we compare the RDFs for both NaCl (upper panels) and CsI (lower panels).
 Even for these systems, the observed agreement is rather good, although DFT results are affected by large noise due to the short trajectories.
 Further validation of the capacity of the model to reproduce the molecular structure is provided by the average number of hydrogen bonds per molecule, where the model matches the DFT reference value: 3.575(4) for FT-M1 and 3.610(1) for DFT.
 These are computed for the 125 molecules pure water system at a density of 0.972~g/cm$^3$.
-The number of H-Bonds is defined by the following criteria: the O-O distance is less than 3.5~{\AA} and the $\angle$HOO is less than 30°.\cite{LuzarChandler1996}

-Finally to check the performance of our ML model on dynamical properties, we consider the velocity-velocity time correlation function of single water molecules and its Kubo integral.
+The number of H-Bonds is defined by the following criteria: the O-O distance is less than 3.5~{\AA} and the $\angle$HOO is less than 30°.\cite{LuzarChandler1996} Finally to check the performance of our ML model on dynamical properties, we consider the velocity-velocity time correlation function of single water molecules and its Kubo integral.
 Comparison between DFT and ML results are shown in Fig.~\ref{fig:diffusion_comparison_0972_NH_model_101}.
 Again agreement is good although DFT diffusion is slightly smaller than ML data.
 As shown later, convergence of diffusion requires nanosecond-long trajectories and this is probably the origin of the observed deviation.